U.S. panel asks Valeant to justify withholding documents

-(Reuters) - A U.S. congressional committee stepped up the pressure on Valeant Pharmaceuticals International Inc (VRX.TO) (VRX.N) on Thursday, urging the company to explain why it was withholding documents related to an investigation into drug pricing.
+March 10 (Reuters) - A U.S. congressional committee stepped up the pressure on Valeant Pharmaceuticals International Inc on Thursday, urging the company to explain why it was withholding documents related to an investigation into drug pricing.

 The drugmaker rejected the request in September, saying the information was “highly proprietary and confidential”, the committee said in a statement on Thursday.